 To this day, at almost 80 years old, when out and about, he is surrounded by people that want to be around him.

 He talks about the pain in his shoulders and knees he lives with every day.
 He wakes up late at night with pain that brings tears to his eyes.
-For almost a decade, Jack Veneno has battled prostate cancer, but so far he is winning the fight.
-“The key is for the disease not to reach your bones,” he cheerfully says.
+For almost a decade, Jack Veneno has battled prostate cancer, but he is winning the fight so far.
+"The key is for the disease not to reach your bones," he cheerfully says.

 When Dominican journalist Tony Dandrades asked Jack Veneno during an emotive interview,

 "Jack, do you realize how much the Dominican people love you?"

 "Well… that’s what keeps me alive," answered Jack with his trademark smile that can warm up any frigid room in the dead of winter.
 A smile that evokes the warmth of the Dominican people.

 Veneno then begins to break down in tears as he continues, "The respect and love they have for me is what keeps me alive."